Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_john.md

 - **What I Learned:** There are chunkers in Python!
 It makes sense, since people have done a lot of parsing and annotating in the past.
 But I never thought to look.
 Very neat.

 ### Patrick's visit 4.2.2019
 - __What I like:__ The data seems to be really well processed and your code is well explained.
 - __Areas of improvement:__ As other people have said, some additional info on Persian would be useful.
 _ __What I learned:__ POS tagging and chunking in Python.
 Also, processing data from XML to a more useable form.

+### Tingwei's entry
+2019.04.02
+- **What I Like:** Your project's goal is very clear.
+I like your idea and your work is easy to understand.
+I know it is not easy to combine all these modules together in one file, but I am really looking forward to the result you will achieve.
+Good job.
+- **What Can Be Improved:** More explanation about Persian will be helpful.
+Because I have no idea about Persian, if you can create some categories to tell Persian syntax, it can let your audience know more.
+- **What I Learned:** POS-tagging and chunking the text.
+I may employ these methods into my project to help me do more analysis.
+That's helpful.